 Durability refers to cookware's ability to hold up to heavy use and last for decades.
 Stainless steel is one of the most durable materials used to make cookware.

 Not all stainless steel cookware is created equally.
-Chinese-made cookware in particular can sometimes be made with inferior grades of stainless steel which are more prone to rusting and corrosion.
-If the layers are too thin--as is the case with some inexpensive clad stainless cookware--they will be prone to warping, too.
-(To avoid warping, never preheat an empty pan on high heat or put a hot pan in cold water.)
+Chinese-made cookware in particular can sometimes be made with inferior grades of stainless steel which are more prone to rusting, corrosion, and warping.

 Design

-Design is about overall usability and aesthetics.
+Design looks at overall usability and aesthetics.
 Is the cookware easy to use?
 Is it attractive?
-We look at handles, lids, rims, pan shape, weight, and overall aesthetics.
+We look at handles, lids, rims, pan shape, weight, and overall aesthetic.

 Handles

-Handles are a big deal in cookware.
-They can make the difference between a pan being easy to handle or awkward--and even dangerous--to handle.
+Handles can make the difference between a pan being easy to handle or awkward--and even dangerous--to handle.

 A lot of people dislike the handles on All-Clad tri-ply; they say the U-shaped groove cuts into their hands and is uncomfortable to use.
 It looks like this:

 Tramontina Tri-Ply Clad cookware handles are very different.
 They're hollow stainless, which keeps them cool, and they're a roundish shape that most people like.
-In fact, Tramontina Tri-Ply Clad handles tend to get higher marks from most users and reviewers than All-Clad tri-ply handles.
+In fact, Tramontina Tri-Ply Clad handles tend to get higher marks from most reviewers than All-Clad handles.

-The short handles--such as those on stock pots--and lid handles aren't quite as critical, but Tramontina has made them large enough for easy grasping, as shown here:
+The short handles--such as those on stock pots--and lid handles aren't as critical, but they should be easy to grasp and hold.
+Tramontina Tri-Ply Clad handles have a good shape:

 Lids

 All-Clad and Brazilian Tramontina Tri-Ply Clad have stainless steel lids.
-Unfortunately, the Chinese Tramontina Tri-Ply Clad has glass lids.
+Chinese Tri-Ply Clad has glass lids.

-This puts us in a bit of a bind about our recommendations because we prefer the pieces in some of the Chinese sets (12 piece in particular), but prefer stainless steel lids.
+This puts us in a bit of a bind about our recommendations because we prefer the pieces in the Chinese sets (12 piece in particular), but prefer stainless steel lids.

 Rims